-My inspiration for images of the tactile and detailed aspects of plants and animals stems from my professional interest in biological sciences and a passion for biodiversity.
+My artwork focuses on texture and its relationship and resonance with the subject.
+The inspiration for images of the tactile and detailed aspects of plants and animals stems from my professional interest in biological sciences and a passion for biodiversity.

-I also draw inspiration from my childhood right on the Kent Coast; and subsequently living and working in possibly the most visually exciting cities in the UK: Oxford, London and Cambridge.
-My deep held attachment for the coast is also reflected in my images of my annual visit to the East Coast of Scotland.
+Influences in my artwork also come from my childhood on the Kent Coast; and subsequently living and working in possibly the most visually exciting cities in the UK: Oxford, London and Cambridge.

 I studied for a Ph.
 D. in the Department of Zoology, Oxford, have worked as a post doctoral scientist for the Biotechnology and Biological Research Council and now tutor biology part-time.

 I currently offer private tuition for A level biology and human biology as well as GCSE science.

 Research Experience and Interest: I have a Ph.D in molecular biology from the University of Oxford (D.Phil, Oxon) where I was funded by the Cancer Research Campaign in the Department of Zoology.
 I have held research posts at St. Mary’s Hospital Medical School, London and the Babraham Institute, Cambridge.

 Previous Tuition Experience: I have tutored A level and GCSE for Greene’s College, Oxford’s oldest tutorial college; MSC.
 Molecular Genetics at St. Mary’s Hospital Medical School; and undergraduates, including those at at Oxford University and a leading home tuition provider in Cambridge.